skip to Main Content

 6. Is TRISA decentralized?

-TRISA’s network is decentralized.
+Yes, TRISA’s network is decentralized.
 TRISA is a peer-to-peer (P2P) to network of trusted counter-parties seeking to securely exchange Personally Identifiable Information (PII) to comply with the Travel Rule.
 TRISA’s protocol enables VASPs to communicate directly with each other and not through a centralized hub.

 However, TRISA centralizes a small component of the protocol by acting as a certificate authority, issuing identity certificates for authentication and verification of VASPs.
 This allows VASPs to understand exactly who the counter party is and what their compliance requirements are.